Jacob-J-Richards/DS_DA_Projects/Delinquency_Prediction/ReadMe.md

 ```

 Feature 2 has missing values, so for each missing value for we will fill
-in the blank with the next years value or the previous years (if the
+in the blank with the next year’s value or the previous year’s (if the
 next year is also missing) corresponding to the same ID.

 ``` r